PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

-In addition to the output above, which is the job object created by the command that was invoked, PowerShell would show the output from the job (and any other job) launched this way in an overlay much like the output from Write-Progress, with the job data from any stream appearing as it is output in the overlay, prefixed with "[JobName]:" (e.g. [Job1]: ).
+In addition to the output above, which is the job object created by the command that was invoked, PowerShell would show the output from the job (and any other job) launched this way in an overlay much like the output from Write-Progress, with the job output from any stream appearing as it is output in the overlay, prefixed with "[JobName]:" (e.g. [Job1]: ).
 This overlay would be slightly larger than Write-Progress so that users could see more output from the job in the overlay, and when all jobs sharing output complete the overlay would